Lovers in Paris

-The series very popular during its run.
+The series was very popular during its run.
 Kim Jung-eun and Park Shin-yang shared Grand Prize ("Daesang") honors at the 2004 SBS Drama Awards, and later at the 2005 Baeksang Arts Awards, Kim won Best TV Actress, Kim Eun-sook and Kang Eun-jung won Best TV Screenplay, and the drama won the Grand Prize for Television.

 Plot

 Kang Tae-young (Kim Jung-eun) is the daughter of a film director and carrying on her father's wishes, she studies film in Paris.
 To make ends meet, she works as a housekeeper for Han Ki-joo (Park Shin-yang), which she loves because she can watch his movies and drink his wine.

 Unhappy with her services, he fires her.
 However, when he realizes that she is from the same hometown as the wife of a potential business partner, he hires her to act as his fiancée to warm up to his business partner.
 She agrees in exchange for getting her housekeeping job back.
 During the two dates that he takes her out, she is smitten by the fairy tale quality of the event.
 In turn he finds himself unexpectedly captivated by her.
 However, the fake girlfriend plan backfires, and they part ways on bad terms in Paris.
 Through a series of events she also meets Yoon Soo-hyuk (Lee Dong-gun), who is Ki-joo's nephew.

 Recalled by his father, Ki-joo returns to Korea, and Tae-young also returns to attend her father's death anniversary.
 Both are reunited coincidentally in Seoul and have their misunderstandings resolved.
 She prepares to return to Paris, but discovers her uncle has squandered away her family house and run away, leaving her with her young cousin and the debts he has incurred.

 While trying to sort out her family problems and retrieve her father's camera that was confiscated by the creditors, she meets Ki-joo again.
 Through multiple coincidental encounters, he finds himself attracted to her.
 Soo-hyuk also returns to Korea to track Tae-young down.
 He stays at her place and tries to win her heart.
 But he is devastated when he realizes that his uncle is also vying for her affections.

 The situation is further complicated with the introduction of Moon Yoon-ah, the daughter of an influential politician whom Ki-joo's father has selected to become Ki-joo's wife.
 She also happens to be Tae-young's classmate in high school and is determined to win Ki-joo as her husband.